TZstatsADS/Fall2018-Project2-sec1proj2_grp1/README.md

 ### [Project Description]

-In this second project of GR5243 Applied Data Science, we develop a version 2.0 of an *Exploratory Data Analysis and Visualization* shiny app regarding city bikes in New York.
-See [Green Life NYC](https://wct2112.shinyapps.io/greenlivingnewyork/) (focused on mapping) and [City Bike] (https://krozzzz.shinyapps.io/Final_vision/) (focused on routing, although the the functionality did not work as it was tried in September 2018) for the previous works on the same subject.
+In this second project of GR5243 Applied Data Science, we develop a version 2.0 of an *Exploratory Data Analysis and Visualization* shiny app regarding citi bikes in New York.
+See [Green Life NYC](https://wct2112.shinyapps.io/greenlivingnewyork/) (focused on mapping) and [Citi Bike](https://krozzzz.shinyapps.io/Final_vision/) (focused on routing, although the the functionality did not work as it was tried in September 2018) for the previous works on the same subject.

 ## Project BikeNY
 Term: Spring 2018 [Our Citi Bike App](https://gabriben.shinyapps.io/work/)